 Read Baum Hedlund’s Glyphosate Safe Harbor Comment to CA EPA/OEHHA

-OEHHA proposed a No Significant Risk Level (NSRL) of 1,100 micrograms per kilogram of body weight per day as a safe exposure level for glyphosate, the active chemical in Roundup®.
+OEHHA proposed a No Significant Risk Level (NSRL) of 1,100 micrograms per day as a safe exposure level for glyphosate, the active chemical in Roundup®.
 Products resulting in glyphosate exposure amounts below the NSRL would be provided a ‘Safe Harbor’ and thus not required to have a carcinogenicity warning.

 In Baum Hedlund’s public comment to OEHHA, the firm respectfully requested that the agency carefully consider the following issues before imposing a potentially unsafe Safe Harbor NSRL that would allow Monsanto to avoid implementing a Roundup warning label for cancer: